What is tokenomics? Here’s your five-min guide

 Allocation, vesting periods, & burns

-A detailed distribution schedule prior to the token’s launch is now common practice among crypto projects, with the token’s allocated to venture capitalists and early investors often locked up for a specified vesting period.
+A detailed distribution schedule prior to the token’s launch is now common practice among crypto companies, with the token’s allocated to venture capitalists and early investors often locked up for a specified vesting period.
 In this way, investors have an assurance that a large holder isn’t likely to dump a large portion of coins on to the market.

 Mining, staking & yields